vivekimsit/comparison-widget/README.md

 <div class="tw-comparison"
       data-source="GBP"
       data-target="EUR"
-      data-amount="<initial-amount-you-want>"></div>
+      data-amount="<initial-amount-you-want>"
+      data-providers="<[array-of-providers]>"></div>
 ```

-Note that the `providers` attribute is optional and takes an array as a value so it cannot be added to plain html, and is used to select the providers to be displayed in the table.
+Note that the `providers` attribute is optional and takes an array as a value, and is used to select the providers to be displayed in the table.

 3- Add the minified main javascript file in the `<body>` tag.
 ```